Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/README.md

 ## Data flow

-The server reads the local `sonorancad` cache exports, normalizes one shared unit cache plus separate emergency and dispatch call caches, and sends full or incremental state only to players with view permission.
+The server reads the local `sonorancad` cache exports, normalizes one shared unit cache plus separate emergency and dispatch call caches, and sends sanitized full or incremental state to players.
 Each client filters that state for its nearby displays.

 SonoranCADFiveM determines whether a unit is on duty.
 A connected player is not automatically an active unit.
 The CAD `unit.data.page` value supplies the service category; agency and subdivision labels come from the cached unit.

-Bodycams use a separate runtime interface supplied by a compatible SonoranCADFiveM bodycam build.
-Station Displays is a passive WebRTC viewer.
-It does not activate a bodycam, create a second capture loop, upload evidence, or accept arbitrary stream URLs.
+Bodycams use SonoranCADFiveM for authoritative identity and active state.
+Station Displays requests one compressed local image from an officer only while an eligible nearby display viewer is subscribed.
+It does not activate bodycams, upload evidence, retrieve hosted images, or use the previous TURN/remote-relay path.

 See [SonoranCADFiveM Integration](sonorancad-integration.md).